Battletech: large sections of the Inner Sphere are like this, but especially Dustball, Kooken's Pleasure Pit and Solaris VII.

 And the Chicago Shattergraves are still a kiss from your mother compared to the Kowloon Walled City in Hong Kong.
 The sheer concentration of human despair and viciousness is so thick there that it allowed the Yama Kings to manifest, and rampage over the slums slaking their unholy lusts on the populace in secret.
 The place is so bad that the insect spirits get left facedown in a gutter if they go there (the sole exception being one hive that has a pact with the Yama Kings).
 Yes, this is the part of town that's so mean that the flesh-eating monsters from another dimension get mugged.

-Many of the Hive Cities of Warhammer 40,000 are like this from spire to foundation, but the underhives almost always qualify.
+Many of the Hive Cities are like this from spire to foundation, but the underhives almost always qualify.
 Necromunda is the most prominent example, where the planetary government and military are essentially one sprawling gang that commands the obedience of the next gang below them.
+Most Space Marine chapters recruit from Death Worlds where the population Had To Be Sharp just to survive childhood.
+The Imperial Fists chapter recruits from Necromunda.

 Similarly, the major cities of the Warhammer world are much like their 40k counterparts, sans the plumbing.
 The city of Mordheim became so depraved, corrupt, and horrifying a comet was thrown at it.
 Then it became a bunch of warped ruins home to a few depraved, corrupt, and horrifying mutants, any number of criminals who arrived to take advantage of the lawlessness, as well as the mercenary warbands coming from across the realm to loot it.